Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > - _"I want to be able to subscribe to a mailing list about future projects"_
 > - _"I want to get in touch with some unanswered questions about reserves"_
 > - _"I want to be able to join a community forum or social media group to see some of the past safaris run, and get regular updates"_
-> - _"I and interested in taking part in a trip, but would like to see some reviews first"_
+> - _"I am interested in taking part in a trip, but would like to see some reviews first"_

 ---